What if the americanized/canadian version of 90s street fighter animated series is modernized

 17. Showrunners:

-If the Americanized/Canadian version of the 90s Street Fighter animated series was showrun by Beau DeMayo, Joey Ansah, Yoshinori Ono, Takayuki Nakayama, or Willis Bulliner, it would likely result in a unique blend of perspectives and expertise; Beau DeMayo, known for his work on The Witcher and X-Men '97, could bring a darker, more mature tone to the series, focusing on complex character arcs and intricate plotlines; Joey Ansah, with his experience in martial arts and directing Street Fighter: Assassin’s Fist, could emphasize authentic fight choreography and intense action sequences; Yoshinori Ono, a long-time producer for the Street Fighter series, could ensure the series stays true to its roots while introducing new elements; Takayuki Nakayama, the director of Street Fighter V and Street Fighter 6, could introduce fresh, contemporary elements and innovative storytelling techniques; and Willis Bulliner, known for his work on The Boondocks and Cannon Busters, could bring a fresh, dynamic visual style and character-driven storytelling to the series; together, this team would create a Street Fighter animated series that balances action, drama, and humor, explores characters' backstories and motivations, incorporates authentic martial arts techniques and strategies, showcases a mix of 2D and 3D animation styles, and stays true to the spirit of the games while offering a fresh take on the franchise, resulting in a captivating, action-packed, and character-rich series that appeals to both old and new fans, focusing on character-driven storylines, exploring the personalities and conflicts of the Street Fighter cast, incorporating new original characters while maintaining the core roster of iconic fighters, and creating a visually striking and dynamic series with a blend of episodic and serialized storytelling and a mix of 2D and 3D animation techniques, ultimately honoring the Street Fighter franchise while offering a unique perspective.
+If the Americanized/Canadian version of the 90s Street Fighter animated series was showrun by Beau DeMayo, Joey Ansah, Yoshinori Ono, Takayuki Nakayama, or Willis Bulliner, it would likely result in a unique blend of perspectives and expertise; Beau DeMayo, known for his work on The Witcher and X-Men '97, could bring a darker, more mature tone to the series, focusing on complex character arcs and intricate plotlines; Joey Ansah, with his experience in martial arts and directing Street Fighter: Assassin’s Fist, could emphasize authentic fight choreography and intense action sequences; Yoshinori Ono, a long-time producer for the Street Fighter series, could ensure the series stays true to its roots while introducing new elements; Takayuki Nakayama, the director of Street Fighter V and Street Fighter 6, could introduce fresh, contemporary elements and innovative storytelling techniques; and Willis Bulliner, known for his work on Seis Manos, could bring a fresh, dynamic visual style and character-driven storytelling to the series; together, this team would create a Street Fighter animated series that balances action, drama, and humor, explores characters' backstories and motivations, incorporates authentic martial arts techniques and strategies, showcases a mix of 2D and 3D animation styles, and stays true to the spirit of the games while offering a fresh take on the franchise, resulting in a captivating, action-packed, and character-rich series that appeals to both old and new fans, focusing on character-driven storylines, exploring the personalities and conflicts of the Street Fighter cast, incorporating new original characters while maintaining the core roster of iconic fighters, and creating a visually striking and dynamic series with a blend of episodic and serialized storytelling and a mix of 2D and 3D animation techniques, ultimately honoring the Street Fighter franchise while offering a unique perspective.

 18.Capcom Universe/Multiverse (Street Fighter Animated Series Crossover):